 Yes

-Indicates whether to re-execute a node task if its execution fails.
+Whether to re-execute a node if it fails to be executed.
 Possible values:

-Yes: The node task will be re-executed, and the following parameters must be configured:
+Yes: The node will be re-executed, and the following parameters must be configured:

 Maximum Retries